 Common paladin builds are: Hammerdins, where the player focuses on his magic hammer skill; and Smiters, where the paladin enchants his shield to crush monsters.
 Both builds are often called "Cookie Cutter", in the sense that they have little trouble dealing with any monster or boss on higher difficulties.

 More detailed information about the Paladin can be found on the Paladin page here.

 Much of the success of the original Diablo has been attributed to its engaging multi-player component and the second game expands on that success.
 Players can team up in games of up to eight players over either LAN or Blizzard's free online platform Battle.net.
 LAN and Open Battle.net allow players to use their single-player characters for multi-player sessions, keeping all stats and items earned during these sessions.
-Closed Battle.net on the other hand saves all user characters on Blizzard's server (as a measure against cheating) and characters not used over a period of 90 days expire (although in the most recent patch, 1.11b, you can now restore these characters as long as the name has not been retaken.
+Closed Battle.net on the other hand saves all user characters on Blizzard's server (as a measure against cheating) and characters not used over a period of 90 days expire (although in the most recent patch, 1.11b, the player can now restore these characters as long as the name has not been retaken.

 Cooperative play is encouraged through additional experience awarded for playing in a party and many character skills such as the Paladin's auras are designed to benefit party members to allow for more efficient play.
 The game also allows for player versus player interaction, although characters have to be in a home base to toggle hostile modes to give weaker players who don't want to be harassed a chance to evacuate the area or leave the game.